Chicago teachers to strike in nation’s 3rd largest district

 The Chicago Teachers Union confirmed Wednesday night that its 25,000 members would not return to their classrooms Thursday after months of negotiation between the union and Chicago Public Schools failed to resolve disputes over pay and benefits, class size and teacher preparation time.

-The strike is Chicago's first major walkout by teachers since 2012 and city officials announced early Wednesday that all classes had been canceled for Thursday in hopes of giving more planning time to 300,000 students' families.
+The strike is Chicago's first major walkout by teachers since 2012 and city officials announced early Wednesday that all classes had been canceled for Thursday in hopes of giving more planning time to the parents of more than 300,000 students.

+"We want this to be a short strike with an agreement that will benefit our schools and our teachers.
+We have a ways to go," Chicago Teachers Union President Jesse Sharkey said during a union news conference.
+"We actually want to see improvement on all the issues we are talking about here."

+Mayor Lori Lightfoot said she was disappointed by the union's decision to strike.

 During the 2012 strike, the district kept some schools open for half days during a seven-day walkout.
 District officials said this time they will keep all buildings open during school hours, staffed by principals and employees who usually work in administrative roles.